zdravkov/kendo-docs/getting-started/mobile/faq.md

 A: Android has severe problems with input elements, especially when mixed with CSS3 transforms (which our mobile scroller uses for faster animation).
 WP8 on the other hand switches off transforms when an input element is focused, thus stopping any scrolling and resetting the scroller to top.
 Check the [Forms](./forms) article for more information about both.
-To avoid these issues, refer to View's [useNativeScroller](../../api/mobile/view#usenativescrolling-booleandefault-false) config option or Scroller's [useNative](../../api/mobile/scroller.md#usenative-booleandefault-false) option.
+To avoid these issues, refer to View's [useNativeScroller](../../api/mobile/view#usenativescrolling-booleandefault-false) config option or Scroller's [useNative](../../api/mobile/scroller.md#usenative-booleandefault-false) option (available since Q1 2013).

 ### Q: My application looks different in all platforms, why is that?